grahamcarman/docs/astro/ci-cd-templates/bitbucket.md

 Use the following CI/CD templates to automate deploying Apache Airflow DAGs from a Git repository to Astro with [Bitbucket](https://bitbucket.org/product).

-The templates for Bitbucket use the [image-only deploy](template-overview.md#template-types) process with a _single branch implementation_, which requires only one Astro Deployment.
+The templates for Bitbucket use the [image deploy](template-overview.md#template-types) process with a _single branch implementation_, which requires only one Astro Deployment.

 If you use the [DAG-only deploy feature](astro/deploy-code#deploy-dags-only) on Astro or you're interested in a multiple-branch implementation, see [Template overview](template-overview.md) to configure your own.
 To learn more about CI/CD on Astro, see [Choose a CI/CD strategy](set-up-ci-cd.md).